AurionMail/docs/install_with_orchestra.md

 ```
 - You see a link to finsih installing of cryptpad and Bulwark, use it now to do that without https ou wait for nginx conf to be enabled.
 - you will see a link to finish install of Bulwark webmail, use it

+> [!WARNING]
-- Visit sso.domain/conf to generate an OPRF secret which will be used for OPAQUE auth.
+> After the first launch, visit sso.domain/conf to generate an OPRF secret which will be used for OPAQUE auth.
 Paste it in the .env file.
-Then relaunch
+Then relaunch.
+If you don't do that, a default value will be used. it is ok for testing but not advised at all in production !
 ### Reverse Proxy
 - run
 ```